GeekMasher/geekmasher.dev/content/posts/security/19-07-01--sql-injection.md

 SELECT secret FROM Users WHERE (username = 'alice' OR 1=1) --' AND NOT role = 'admin')
 ```

-Now we have changed the queries purpose with the inclusion of an `OR` statement allowing us to check if `1=1`, which if you are good at maths, know its a true statement.
+Now we have changed the queries purpose with the inclusion of an `OR` statement allowing us to check if `1=1` which is a true statement.

-The `--` is a SQL comment (might be different in other languages) which will comment out the rest of the query which we don't need so we end up with the following query:
+The `--` is a SQL comment (might be different in other database languages) which will comment out the rest of the query which we don't need so we end up with the following query:

 ```sql
 SELECT secret FROM Users WHERE (username = 'alice' OR 1=1)
 ```

 This time, the query returns Alice's secret as the query doesn't check if she's an admin before returning.
-This means we discovered that Alice's lives cat videos.
+This means we discovered that Alice's loves cat videos.

 This is a simple example but you can see that you could modify the query to do anything you want.
 You can also use [UNION](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/set-operators-union-transact-sql?view=sql-server-2017) operations to obtain different data from other tables.